embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 However, we discovered the hard way that those advantages ended not being worth the price of performance that you pay, when you can't use an optimized pipeline, like create-react-app or Angular CLI.

-Thereby, we announce that you can now use the file pipeline that YOU want.
-Also, you can STILL use Embark's pipeline if you are fine with what is currently there.
+Therefore, we are announcing that Embark 4 can use **any** frontend development pipeline, letting Embark handle the things that it does best.
+This means we can use tools such as `create-react-app` or Angular CLI alongside Embark.
+The Embark 3.x pipeline is still available for use for quick start applications if needed.

 So, as you just read, it's not really a breaking change, well  that is, unless you decide you want to convert you Dapp from Embark's pipeline to the one of your choice.